Skip to content

 How It Works

-1. Receives Input: Another workflow triggers this one, passing youth phone number and preferred channel
+1. Receives Request: The workflow is triggered via webhook with youth phone number and channel information

-2. Prepares Message: Creates a standardized help message containing the SIFA helpline number
+2. Builds Response: Creates a standardized help message containing the SIFA contact number (0800-SIFA-00)

-3. Routes by Channel: Determines whether to send via WhatsApp or SMS based on user preference
+3. Routes by Channel: Determines whether to send via WhatsApp or SMS based on the channel parameter

-4. Sends Message: Delivers the help information through the appropriate channel
+4. Sends Message: Delivers the help information through the appropriate messaging service

-5. Logs Interaction: Records the help request event in the database for tracking and analytics
+5. Logs Event: Records the help keyword interaction in the database for tracking and analytics

 Workflow Diagram